Changemaker Grants

 Changemaker Grant Information Sessions

-A representative from any nonprofit organization or agency interested in applying for a Changemaker Grant must attend one session.
-In person attendance is recommended for all.
+A representative from any nonprofit organization or agency interested in applying for a Changemaker Grant must attend one in-person session.
+The purpose of the session is to provide an overview of the criteria required for the grant and to clarify the application process.

 Changemaker Grant Application Open